LAAC-LSCP/laac-lscp.github.io/docs/oberon.md

 ## Conda environments

 In order to use libraries and programms that are not by default installed on oberon, we use [conda](https://docs.conda.io/en/latest/){:target="_blank"} environments.
+The conda CLI can be used but we recommend using micromamba instead (works the same way), both can be loaded with `module load` commands (run `module avail` for a list of available modules).
 A list of useful environments is made available to laac members.
 Those environments cannot be modified and aim at providing members with the commonly used environments without requiring them to install their own.
 They can be found in the `/scratch1/data/laac_data/conda` folder.
 The following environments are available:
 - CP-laac (`/scratch1/data/laac_data/conda/CP-laac`) : Contains the most common packages we use when interacting with datasets (childproject, datalad, git-annex).
 It is intended to be the default environment to use when working on the server.
 Add the line `conda activate /scratch1/data/laac_data/conda/CP-laac` to the bottom of your `~/.bashrc` file to activate it by default when you log in the server.
+- ALICE-laac (`/scratch1/data/laac_data/conda/ALICE-laac`) : Contains the required packages to run the ALICE model on the cluster.
+It is intended to be used only in jobs submitted to slurm (ad running models outside of slurm jobs is proscribed).
+Add the line `micromamba activate /scratch1/data/laac_data/conda/ALICE-laac` in your job script running ALICE.

 For specific projects and when you need specific packages, you may need to set up your own conda environment (once not useful anymore, you should remove it).
 [Install the environment in your working directory](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#specifying-a-location-for-an-environment){:target="_blank"} `/scratch2/username` and not in the default location `~/.conda/envs` by using the `-p` option.
 Otherwise, you could run out of space quickly.
 For example if creating an environment from a yaml file named `env.yml` , I can use the command `conda env create -f env.yml -p /scratch2/lpeurey/conda/projectX-env` to create a new environment named projectX-env in my personal space.